Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 [G5, F5, E5, F5, E5, D5, E5, D5, C5, B4, G4] with interval [0.75, 0.125, 0.125, 0.75, 0.125, 0.125, 0.25, 0.25, 0.5, 0.5, 0.5]
 ```

-The format and syntactic sugar of the chord function to receive the sound name string of this new syntax is the same as that of the toNote function written before, which also uses `;` as the separator between arguments, and can also use any of the parentheses, brackets, or braces, and can also have spaces between arguments, and also has `.n` for the syntactic sugar of n notes, and the order of the arguments is [note length The order of the parameters is [note length; note interval; note volume], and the parameters are also variable, so you can set only the note length, or only the note length and note interval, or all three parameters.
+The format and syntactic sugar of the chord function to receive the sound name string of this new syntax is the same as that of the to_note function written before, which also uses `;` as the separator between arguments, and can also use any of the parentheses, brackets, or braces, and can also have spaces between arguments, and also has `.n` for the syntactic sugar of n notes, and the order of the arguments is [note length The order of the parameters is [note length; note interval; note volume], and the parameters are also variable, so you can set only the note length, or only the note length and note interval, or all three parameters.
 The biggest advantage of this new syntax is that if you need to change the note length of a note or the note interval between a note and the next note when writing a melody, you can change it directly after the note name, instead of going to the note length list and the note interval list to find the position of the note you want to change. chord function also supports this new syntax for the note name string The chord function also supports this new syntax for the list of note names.

 In addition, the new syntax of the chord function has a unique syntactic sugar, that is, when the note length and note interval are the same, the note interval can be abbreviated as `. `, and you can follow this abbreviation with any addition, subtraction, multiplication or division operation, such as `. *2`, `. /2`, and the chord function will also do the calculation.
 When the note interval is abbreviated as `. `, it means that the note interval takes the same value as the note length.
 For example